Sunderland Corporation Tramways

 Sunderland Corporation Tramways operated a tramway service in Sunderland (then part of County Durham) between 1900 and 1954.

 History

+Beginning

 In 1900 Sunderland Corporation bought the Sunderland Tramways Company which had operated a horse-drawn tramway in the town since 1879.
 Electrification of the service took place rapidly with the first converted service opening from Roker to Christ Church on 15 August 1900.
 The remaining services were upgraded by 1904.

+First World War

 During the First World War Sunderland, like many other local authorities, employed women on the tramcars as conductresses.
-There were 10 employed by 1915, although on lower wages than their male counterparts - 6s - 10s per week, compared with 11s - 15s per week for the men.

-In April 1916, the town was attacked by a Zeppelin, and tram no 10 was badly damaged, along with the Tramway offices.
+There were ten employed by 1915, although on lower wages than their male counterparts – 6s to 10s per week, compared with 11s to 15s per week for the men.
+In April 1916, the town was attacked by a Zeppelin, and tram no. 10 was badly damaged, along with the tramway offices.
 By 1920 the conductresses had retired, as the men who had returned from the war returned to their previous employment.